oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 _This appendix is non-normative in its entirety._

 MQTT control packet examples in this appendix present packet contents relevant to the function(s) being illustrated but do not include all required control packet contents (e.g., computed length fields are not listed, bitmapped flags are written out to convey intent rather than presented as bitmaps).

+The OpenC2 Language Specification defines the `from` and `to` fields in OpenC2 messages as strings containing "Authenticated identifier of the creator of or authority for execution of a message."
+No definition is provided regarding the content of the `from` and `to` strings.
+The examples in this Appendix populate these fields with notional Producer and Consumer email addresses for convenience and readability.

 > **EDITOR'S NOTE:** Example message creation and presentation
 > format are work-in-progress.
 The editor welcomes